carycorreia/GCD_Course_Assignment/README.md

  - all label files have been reworked so that the names are meaningful
 ```
 #### Steps 2a-2d - Prep the test data set:
- -Read in all 3 test data files...note I renamed them to be subject, readings and activities
+  - Read in all 3 test data files...note I renamed them to be subject, readings and activities
- -Fix all columns using regex in the subject and readings tables
+  - Fix all columns using regex in the subject and readings tables
- -Fix the activity_test table only this time we build the equivalent of a vlookup (use plyr and join)
+  - Fix the activity_test table only this time we build the equivalent of a vlookup (use plyr and join)
- -Assemble the final _testData_ table
+  - Assemble the final _testData_ table

 #### At the end of step 2:
 ```